c-hydro/fp-geo-dev/README.md

-# geo-hmc-app
+# shygeo
-*Python utilities for generating hmc static data*
+*Python utilities for generating Continuum and S3m static data*

 A set of tools for generating hmc static data :
 - *gridded* : utilities for generating gridded static maps